-At idoc Optical, Dr. Rezvani offers comprehensive eye exams and testing to diagnose the condition causing your red eyes.
-She uses magnifying devices such as a slit lamp to examine your eye structure in close detail.
-She also asks about your symptoms and your lifestyle to develop a better understanding of your condition.
+Dr. Golriz provides comprehensive eye exams and testing to identify the condition causing your red eyes.
+She uses a slit lamp to examine your conjunctiva, cornea, and eyelids.
+She also might recommend allergy testing or measure the quantity and quality of your tears.

-Call idoc Optical or make an appointment online today for expert diagnosis and treatment for painful, red eyes.
+If you have red, irritated eyes or other symptoms of eye disease or injury, call idoc Optical or make an appointment online today for expert diagnosis and treatment.